Birdhouse in Your Soul: Cover versions

 A cover of "Birdhouse in Your Soul" was featured in the Pushing Daisies episode "Pigeon", which premiered on October 24, 2007.
 This version was arranged and performed by series composer Jim Dooley with vocals from actors Kristin Chenoweth and Ellen Greene.
 The cover also appears on the show's official soundtrack.
 In a 2015 Decider article revisiting the episode, Joe Reid wrote that the selection of "Birdhouse in Your Soul" contributed to "a moment that must have felt tailor-made for the audience members who responded to it".

 The song was also covered by Neil Cicierega as Lemon Demon on his second album, Live From the Haunted Candle Shop, which was released on July 23, 2003.
 The cover is 129 BPM, which is 29 faster than the original at 100 BPM.

+In 2011, American indie rock band Titus Andronicus performed a cover of the song for The A.V.
+Clubs A.V.
+Undercover web series.